Posted on 12/16/2015 in Business and Strategy

 Many people see the new calendar year as a wealth of opportunities and a chance to change for the better.
 However, it can be a worrisome time if you work in higher education.
 You know how hard your institution works to attract, teach, and retain students.
-It is devastating to hear that all your time, money, and effort goes to waste when 1 out of every 3 first year students don’t return for a second year.
+It is devastating to hear that all your time, money, and effort go to waste when 1 out of every 3 first-year students don’t return for a second year.

 That is not an ideal ROI, and you now need to spend more money recruiting their replacements.

 We’ve already explained how digital marketing can increase student retention rates, but did you know the by leveraging organic search, digital marketing can decrease your blended cost per lead?

 What Is a Blended Cost Per Lead (CPL) in Higher Education?

 First, what is cost per lead?
 As self-explanatory as it seems, CPL is how much money your school has to spend, either in paid advertising or lead aggregators, to get one interested prospective student.

 For sake of example, you spend $10,000 to get 100 possible students.
 That means you’ve spent $100 on each of those students, making your CPL $100.

 When you start dropping thousands of dollars on students regularly, the totals add up quickly.
 When those students are only prospective applicants because the aggregators have sold those exact same leads to your competition, your odds of enrolling them become smaller.

 light of these poor odds, it starts to make more economic sense to measure blended cost per lead.
 Blended CPLs use a wider view, taking into account paid and organic searches, and lead aggregation as well as their conversion rates while traditional CPL focuses strictly on paid media.
 It allows your marketing team to understand which routes are most cost-effective when it comes to getting good, interested leads